borisv1307/kot/README.md

 Drexel Software Studio

-Something to do with dogs?
-The world may never know.
+Something to do with dogs, chat box ahh nah lets do a MUD game!
+The world has may never know.

+Squirrel!..